 By Public Transit: You can take the CalTrain to the Burlingame station.
 It is a 1-minute walk from the CalTrain station to the museum.
 Just note that not all CalTrain trains stop here so please check the schedule.

-Open Tuesday through Saturday 10am-6pm, closed on Sundays and Mondays
+Open Tuesday through Saturday 10:30am to 5:30pm, closed on Sundays and Mondays

-Adults and children over 12 years of age are $3.00.
-Children age 4-12 and seniors are $1.00.
+Adults and children over 10 years of age are $5.00.
+Senior tickets are $4.00 and tickets for children age 4-12 are $3.00.
 Children under 4 years of age are free.
-Admission is also free the first Thursday of each month for everyone.
+Prices are correct as of January 2019.